vouch-opensource/fugato/README.md

 testing tools without having to learn new concepts beyond the task of command generation.

+Since fugato is abstract, the focus is primarily on modeling your domain.
+In particular since there is no pressure to program against any real interface, it's natural to model complex scenarios involving multiple actors and multiple manipulatable objects with complex relationships.
+Once the modeling is done you can choose how to run the commands against your real system.

 ## Defining a Model

 A model is a map of command specifications: